ggfincke/reactive-themes/README.md

 # Reactive Themes for VS Code

-> **Status:** Pre-release (v0.0.1)
+> **Status:** Pre-release (v0.3.0) — actively developed; install from source for now.

 Reactive Themes is a VS Code extension that automatically switches your color theme based on **context** – the file type you're editing, the workspace you're in, or other rules you define.
+It also reacts to editor state like debugging, test runs, timers, and diff/merge views.

 The goal is to make your editor feel "alive" and tailored to what you're working on instead of using one static theme for everything.

+Current highlights:
+- File + context-aware rules (language, glob patterns, workspace name, debug/test/view/timer state)
+- Commands to manage, lint, test, and explain rules so you can see why a theme was chosen
+- Safe, debounced switching with fallbacks to your original theme

 ---